carloscortonc/cli-er/README.md

 If an unknown option if found, the default behaviour is to print the error and exit.
 This can be configured via `CliOptions.onFail.stopOnUnknownOption`.

+If a cli application does not have registered a root command (logic executed without any supplied namespace/command), it should be configured with `CliOptions.rootCommand: false`.
+By doing this, when the cli application is invoked with no arguments, full help will be shown (see this [docker example](./examples/docker/docker.js#L121)).

 ### help(location?)

 Generates and outputs help message based on the provided definition.
 Given the following code (test.js):